-MID-CENTURY SUBDISTRICT MID-CENTURY SUBDISTRICT STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIRMENTS Street Setback (distance from Property Line) (1) 1 - Street Setback is defined as the Broadway Frontage 0 Ft. Α line at which construction of a building facade is to occur on a lot.
+MID-CENTURY SUBDISTRICT MID-CENTURY SUBDISTRICT STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIREMENTS Street Setback(distance from Property Line) (1) 1 - Street Setback is defined as the Broadway Frontage 0 Ft. Α line at which construction of a building facade is to occur on a lot.
 N/S Avenue 0 Ft. В A Street Setback runs parallel to, E/W Street (2) 0 Ft. С and is measured from, street front property lines and is established to Yard/Alley Setback (Distance from Property Line) create an even building facade line Side Yard (3) 0 Ft.
 D on a street.
-Street Setback applies to street frontage only (both Rear Yard (4) 0 Ft.
-E primary and secondary streets at Alley (4) 0 Ft.
-F corner lots) and only applies when new building footprint exceeds new building footprint exceeds 25% of the site area.
-Where applicable 75% of new building frontage must be located at or ne the Street Setback.
-2 - Adjacent to Affected Residenti Property, comply with prevailing setback.
-3 - 30' When Adjacent to an Affected Residential Property 4 - The greater of 1/3 the lot dep or 50' When Adjacent to an Affected Residential Property.
+Street Setback applies to street frontage only (both Rear Yard (4) 0 Ft. Е Alley (4) 0 Ft.
+F corner lots) and only applies when new building footprint exceeds 25% of the site area.
+Where applicable 75% of new building frontage must be located at or near the Street Setback.
+2 - Adjacent to Affected Residential Property, comply with prevailing setback.
+3 - 30' When Adjacent to an Affected Residential Property.
+4 - The greater of 1/3 the lot depth or 50' When Adjacent to an Affected Residential Property.